Chapter 18: Amending the Constitution

 The Comparative Difficulty of Amending the Constitution

 Article V provides several possibilities to amend the Constitution.
 The American founders were far-sighted in this regard, for it makes eminent sense that a foundational document might need to be updated as the decades—now centuries—pass and society changes.
 Since the American founding, it is commonplace that written constitutions around the world have provisions whereby they can be amended.
 However, the U.S. Constitution stands apart from other written constitutions in one important regard: It is particularly difficult to amend.
 Law professor Richard Albert has established that “The United States Constitution is extraordinarily difficult to formally amend, in contrast to most other less-rigid democratic constitutions.”
 (2) Since 1789, America has amended the Constitution only twenty-seven times, even though there have been over eleven thousand amendments proposed in our history.
 By contrast, the Basic Law of the Federal Republic of Germany has been amended more than fifty-five times since it went into effect in 1949.
 Similarly, France has amended its constitution two dozen times since 1958.
 Between 1982 and 2015, Canada amended its constitution eleven times.
 Moreover, amending the U.S. Constitution appears to have become politically more difficult over time—so much so that Albert wrote that the Constitution almost seems to be “amendable in theory alone.”
-(3) The last time the Constitution was amended was in 1992, when the 26th Amendment affecting compensation for Representatives and Senators.
+(3) The last time the Constitution was amended was in 1992, when the 27th Amendment passed that affects compensation for Representatives and Senators.
 The last consequential amendment affecting the lives of ordinary Americans was in 1971 (!) when the 26th Amendment set the national voting age at 18 years.

 Amending the Constitution